 First, sign up for an account with our patient portal.
 Once logged into the portal, select “Schedule A Visit” at the top of your screen.
 On the next page, select your nearest clinic location and the appointment reason as “COVID IV Infusion Treatment.”
 You must also enter any notes such as the date you tested positive and the location where you were tested.
 Finally, select the date you would like to schedule your appointment and hit “Submit.”
 On the next screen, you will be able to select a time for your visit.
 Then hit “Submit” again and your appointment will be scheduled.

 How do I know if I’m eligible to receive this treatment?

 First, you must have a recent positive COVID test and bring proof of that with you.
 Second, you must meet the criteria for treatment.
-In order to qualify for treatment, the patient must be 18 or older and weigh at least 88 lbs, and meet the following criteria for their age group.
-Click below to see who meets the criteria.
+In order to qualify for treatment, the patient must be 12 or older and weigh at least 88 lbs.

 What if I got a positive COVID test result at a location other than your clinic, can I still get the treatment from you if I am eligible?

 Yes!
 Your doctor or provider should fill out this Patient Information Sheet and attach a copy of your test results.
 You will then have to create an account for our Patient Portal and choose an appointment time.
 Please bring the information sheet with you to your appointment.

 If you have other questions about the treatment and how to make an appointment, please email email@example.com.

 I’m a medical provider.
 Can I send someone to you for treatment?

 Yes!
 Please fill out this Patient Information Sheet and attach a copy of the patient’s test results.
 The patient will then need to make a portal account on our website and book an appointment.
 Remember the patient needs to bring the information sheet with them to avoid having to get retested.